 Diversity and Inclusion (Mayor's Office)

-Vision: Metro Government is an inclusive organization that leverages diversity and fosters equity and inclusion in all aspects of how it functions, engages the community, and delivers services to residents.
+Metro Government strives to reflect the diversity of the Nashville community in its hiring practices, contracting, and economic development opportunities.
+In order to run a city successfully, Metro Government believes it must represent the people it serves.
+Metro Government is an inclusive organization that leverages diversity and fosters equity and inclusion in all aspects of how it functions, engages the community, and delivers services to residents.

 The Mayor's Office of New Americans fosters partnerships and collaborations with community organizations, departments, and agencies of the Metropolitan Government.
 The group develops and administers programs that empower and engage New Americans in Davidson County and that promote a knowledgeable, safe, and connected community.
 The Mayor’s Office of New Americans coordinate with community organizations and with departments and agencies of the Metro Government and advise the Mayor on policies related to New Americans in Davidson County.

 Learn more about the Mayor's Office of New Americans

 The Mayor is committed to making sure the government of Nashville is representative of the population itself.
 In addition to having a diverse office staff, the Mayor has emphasized the importance of appointing a diverse cross-section of Nashvillians to Boards and Commissions.
 The Mayor has been intentional about seeking out the most qualified individuals who bring a level of expertise, perspective, and understanding about the board or commission, who also represent various groups and can offer unique perspectives when making decisions that will impact all of the residents of our city.
 Boards and commission members carry out important work and are a way for dedicated citizens to show their commitment and lend their voices to the city.